worldofsaad/Kaggle-Exercises/README.md

 - **Booleans and Conditionals**: Using booleans for branching logic
 - **Lists**: Lists and the things you can do with them.
 Includes indexing, slicing and mutating
 - **Loops and List Comprehensions**: For and while loops, and a much-loved Python feature: list comprehensions
+- **Strings and Dictionaries**: Working with strings and dictionaries, two fundamental Python data types